scala/scala3/docs/docs/reference/changed-features/pattern-bindings.md

 ```scala
 val first :: rest = elems   // error
 ```
 This works in Scala 2.
 In fact it is a typical use case for Scala 2's rules.
 But in Scala 3.1 it will give a type error.
-One can avoid the error by marking the rhs with an `@unchecked` annotation:
+One can avoid the error by marking the right-hand side with an `@unchecked` annotation:
 ```scala
 val first :: rest = elems: @unchecked   // OK
 ```